khalid-naami/khalid-naami.github.io/blog/2026-04-30-the-power-of-gamma.md

 Gamma is often considered the most important Greek for institutional traders and market makers for several reasons:

 1.  **Market Maker Hedging:** Market makers must stay “Delta Neutral.”
 If they are short Gamma, they are forced to buy more of the underlying asset as it rises and sell as it falls to stay balanced.
-This “hedging” can create feedback loops that increase market volatility.
+This mechanical hedging, which can be visualized through our [3D Gamma Surface](/blog/dashboard-options-3d-gamma-surface-risk-topography), can create feedback loops that increase market volatility.
+To leverage this professionally, see our [quantitative guide on trading GEX](/blog/how-to-trade-gamma-exposure-quantitative-guide).
 2.  **Gamma Squeezes:** When a massive amount of call options are bought, market makers must hedge by buying the stock.
 This drives the price up, which increases the Gamma, forcing them to buy even more stock.
 This phenomenon can lead to explosive price rallies.
 3.  **Risk Management:** Understanding Gamma allows traders to predict how their exposure will change.
 It warns them when a position might become “unmanageable” due to extreme sensitivity to small price movements.